Published On: Jul 24 2012 12:23:07 AM CDTUpdated On: Jul 24 2016 01:00:00 AM CDT

 2013: A high-speed train derails in Santiago de Compostela, Spain, while rounding a curve with an 50 mph speed limit at 120 mph, killing 79 passengers and injuring 140 more.
-Four days later, train's driver, Francisco José Garzón Amo, was charged with 79 counts of homicide by professional recklessness and additional counts of causing injury by professional recklessness.
+Four days later, the train's driver, Francisco José Garzón Amo, was charged with 79 counts of homicide by professional recklessness and additional counts of causing injury by professional recklessness.

 2013: Virginia E. Johnson, the psychologist best known as the junior member of the Masters and Johnson sexuality research team, dies at age 88 in St. Louis, Missouri.
 Along with William H. Masters, whom she eventually married in 1971, she pioneered research into the nature of human sexual response and the diagnosis and treatment of sexual dysfunctions and disorders from 1957 until the 1990s.